kcao22/kcao22/README.md

-### Hi there 👋 Thank you for visiting my Github page
+### Hi there 👋 Thank you for visiting my Github page!

 My name is Kevin and I am a current data analyst with a current goal of becoming a data scientist.
 I am a recent graduate student from the University of Washington where I completed a master's degree in Data Science in Chemical Engineering.
 From my graduate experience and current professional work experience, I have had the opportunity to expand my skillsets, some of which include: